Jung Kyung-ho

 Jung Kyung-ho (born August 31, 1983) is a South Korean actor.
 He first gained recognition for starring in the television series Missing Nine (2017), Prison Playbook (2017–2018), and Life on Mars (2018) before gaining prominence with the first and second seasons of Hospital Playlist (2020–2021).
 Since then, he has starred in the series Crash Course in Romance (2023) and Oh My Ghost Clients (2025).

 Early life and education

-Jung Kyung-ho is the son of Jung Eul-young, veteran TV director and frequent collaborator of writer Kim Soo-hyun of hit television dramas such as Mom's Dead Upset, My Husband's Woman, Life Is Beautiful and Childless Comfort.
-Jung Eul-young was initially against his son's desire to pursue acting, but Jung defied his father's wishes and moved out of the family home.
-Father and son did not speak for three years before finally reconciling.
+Jung was born in Gwangmyeong, and is the son of Jung Eul-young, a veteran TV director and frequent collaborator of writer Kim Soo-hyun.
+Jung's father initially opposed his dream of pursuing acting, which led Jung to move out of the family home and not speak to his father for three years before finally reconciling.

-Jung applied for and got accepted in the theater department of Chung-Ang University.
+Jung was accepted to the theater department of Chung-Ang University.
 During his freshman year, he became roommates with an older theater major named Ha Jung-woo.
-Ha became a huge influence in Jung's life, and Jung later said he decided to become an actor after seeing Ha perform onstage.
+Jung has said that his eventual decision to become an actor was influenced by seeing Ha perform onstage.
 It was Ha who persuaded Jung to try out for the KBS actors' audition in 2003.